Azure/azure-dev/templates/todo/projects/python-mongo-swa-func/README.md

 !["Application architecture diagram"](assets/resources.png)

+### Costing
-> This template provisions resources to an Azure subscription that you will select upon provisioning them.
-Please refer to the [Pricing calculator for Microsoft Azure](https://azure.microsoft.com/pricing/calculator/) and, if needed, update the included Azure resource definitions found in `infra/main.bicep` to suit your needs.
+This template provisions resources to an Azure subscription that you will select upon provisioning them.
+Refer to the [Pricing calculator for Microsoft Azure](https://azure.microsoft.com/pricing/calculator/) to estimate the cost you might incur when this template is running on Azure and, if needed, update the included Azure resource definitions found in `infra/main.bicep` to suit your needs.

 ### Application Code